A hot bath outdoors can be the ultimate relaxation after a long day.

 Conclusion

-Overview of the possible heating sources
+Overview of possible heating methods

 Consider your personal preferences, the effort required for installation and operation, and the environmental impact to choose the best heating method for your hot tub.

-Reading tip: Pure relaxation: Why a hot tub is the perfect place for wellness
+Recommended reading: Pure relaxation: Why a hot tub is the perfect place for wellness

 Heating a hot tub with an electric heater